 - and the current 99 B-Line (60,000 riders/day) between Commercial-Broadway Station and UBC is an obvious indicator of the need for (and the performance of) a Broadway subway.
 The proposed station locations of the Broadway subway will parallel the bus stops of the 99 B-Line.

-Translink is currently in the planning stages for a 96 B-Line service in Surrey, from Guildford Mall Exchange to Newton Exchange via King George Boulevard.
-The proposed service could be implemented later this year, running seven days a week from 5 a.m. to 1 a.m. with a 7-8 minute frequency between the morning rush hour and evening.
-The route the 96 B-Line will run on is also a proposed route for Surrey LRT; the B-Line will be the true test of the Surrey light-rail line’s ridership potential.
+Translink has just implemented the 96 B-Line service in Surrey, an express bus route that runs from Guildford Mall Exchange to Newton Exchange via King George Boulevard.
+It runs seven days a week from 5 a.m. to 1 a.m. with a 7-8 minute frequency between the morning rush hour and evening.
+The route the 96 B-Line operates on is also a proposed route for Surrey LRT; this B-Line will be the true indicator of the Surrey light-rail line’s ridership potential.

 Simply put, you prioritize where demand already exists.
 And the demand for an underground SkyTrain extension on Broadway is literally overflowing.
 An investment on a Broadway subway would bring the greatest per capita return and greatly benefit the entire Metro Vancouver region rather than just one municipality: Surrey.